fpl/lovergine.com/posts/2024-09-09-silly-benchmarks.md

 ## Update

-[Jean Simard](https://github.com/woshilapin) pointed out after publication the missing optimization for the Rust code generation, which is similar to the C one, and indeed, that works for Rust too, so that performances of C, Java, and Rust becomes quite comparable.
+[Jean Simard](https://github.com/woshilapin) pointed out after publication the missing optimization for the Rust code generation, which is similar to the C one, and indeed, that works for Rust too, so that performances of C, Java, and Rust become quite comparable.
 In the meantime, I added Go and a couple of other Scheme implementations to the list of benchmarked languages.
 Not bad at all, so the resulting times are now the following ones:
 ```
 C: 0m0,001s
 Rust: 0m0,000s